 Wrapped poses- swaddled poses

 Wrapping or swaddling a baby is a great tool to help them get to sleep or stay asleep if they are waking up or feeling unsettled.
 The tight and comforting pressure of the wrap simulates the feeling of being all cozy in the womb.
 Sometimes just a light wrap around baby is enough to keep her settled and sometimes they need a few layers to help them feel secure.

-Props are adorable and a stable of posed newborn photography.
+Props are adorable and a staple of posed newborn photography.
 Some prop poses feature baby unclothed or in a small outfit and others feature baby wrapped up.
 Just like the beanbag poses, if baby is unwrapped then they must be in a deep sleep to achieve the prop poses.
 If your baby is awake or unsettled then we will check his diaper and offer food.
 Most likely we will then use fabric to wrap or swaddle your baby.

 After your session

 After we have achieved a variety of images from your newborn session we will finish up your session.
 After your session I will select and edit your images and send them to you within 1-3 weeks along with your highlight video.
-Sessions are edited in the order in which I receive favourites.
+Sessions are edited in the order in which I receive selections.
 You choose the images you want to print and I will put your order into the lab for you.